Lancers Keep Learning Fund

 Faculty and staff are available to help you with the transition to online and flexible learning.
 This can be a big adjustment, so please use the following resources.

-Online tutoring is a critical part of alternative learning.
-Tutoring is available for writing assignments in any class and most math, chemistry, biology, physics, accounting, MCS, and computer application courses.
-Visit the Tutoring Center webpage and begin meeting with a tutor.
+All tutoring is online and available for most writing assignments in any class and most math, chemistry, biology, physics, earth science, engineering, accounting, economics, CIT, MCS, and AMT courses.
+Currently enrolled students can access the Tutoring

 With our shift to the alternative delivery model, faculty and staff are here to support you and provide access to necessary resources.